 Drooping brows can make a person look fatigued or aged.
 A brow lift restores these features to their original, higher position, creating a more rested and youthful appearance.
 The procedure is commonly performed in combination with an upper eyelid blepharoplasty to address multiple aesthetic concerns in the same surgical session.

-Patients in Washington, DC, Maryland, and Northern Virginia choose Chevy Chase Facial Plastic Surgery for their procedure because of the quality of our care and the expertise of our surgeon, Dr. Jennifer Parker Porter.
-We prioritize safety, comfort, and a natural-looking, attractive result in all of our procedures, including brow lift.
+Patients in Washington, DC, Maryland, and Northern Virginia choose Chevy Chase Facial Plastic Surgery for their procedure because of the quality of our care and the expertise of our surgeons.
+We prioritize safety, comfort, and a natural-looking, attractive result in all of our procedures, including brow lifts.
 Desirable outcomes are the result of our years of experience, our specialization in facial plastic surgery, and our commitment to achieving each patient’s aesthetic goals.

 The Benefits of a Brow Lift